 In most cases, eBooks offer a number of benefits beyond print textbooks. eBooks frequently cost less than their physical counterparts.
 In a 1:1 environment, digital textbook content and readers can be downloaded to the individual student's iPad for use in and out of the classroom.
 In this format they are easily transported and used in class.
 Specialized eBook features can include bookmarking, in-text highlighting, and note-taking, as well as access to online glossaries, supplemental materials such as videos and web page links, and interactives as.
 For some course digital textbooks, teachers are able to create assignments through the platform.
 Support for eBook use is provided by the Technology Department.

-In most cases, students who purchase eBooks will receive a code to download an electronic book or access digital texts from the web.
-With this in mind, students are reminded to keep all materials and receipts for your newly-purchased books so you do not inadvertently discard your eBook download code.
+In most cases, students who purchase eBooks will receive login information and instructions on how to download an electronic book or access digital texts from the web.
+With this in mind, students are reminded to keep all materials and receipts for your newly-purchased books so you do not inadvertently discard your eBook download login information and instructions.

-Note: Please do NOT open your eBook code envelopes or redeem your access codes until your teacher gives specific instructions on that first day of school.
-Not all books are refundable, so if you plan to change or drop a course that uses an eBook, do not download the book or open the sealed envelope or access code package.
+Please do NOT open your eBook code envelopes or redeem your access codes until your teacher gives specific instructions on that first day of school.